-Sustainability Strategy Climate Resource Resilience Management
+Our Sustainability Strategy Climate Resource Resilience Managem

-Steering Committee and its Sustainability Team, the department dedicated to sustainability.
+The Vice Chair of the Boards is also the executive responsible for overseeing the Group's Sustainability Steering Committee and its Sustainability Team, the department dedicated to sustainability.
 The Sustainability Team reported twice to the Boards in 2022.